preeformance/100Devs/README.md

 # 100Devs
 These projects are largely for the 100Devs cohort with Leon Noel.
+They range from simple HTML sites to responsive pages.